Join me!

 12. Ponytail Palm

 In the wild, ponytail palms grow to be a full-sized tree.
 In the home, however, they can grow up to 6 feet in their old age if taken care of.
-One of the easiest trees to grow indoors, they have a bulbous stem that thin long leaves erupt from.
+One of the easiest trees to grow indoors, they have a bulbous stem that thin, long leaves erupt from.

 13. Orchid

 Every housewarming party has at least one orchid.
-If they have a cat, perfect because they are a cat-friendly houseplant.
+If they have a cat, it is perfect because they are a cat-friendly houseplant.
 Good for beginners, orchids have arching flowers that can last for weeks.
 With the right balance of humidity, light, and temperature, an orchid can thrive for a long time.

 14. Zebra Plant